Adore2113/MarsHSim/docs/dev_log.md

     ♡ I fixed the sabatier call in engine.py

-    ♡ I noticed my greenhouse is currently producting 75x MORE o2 than my crew of 30  mean, and this is absolutely not right, it doesn't make any sense so I need to fix this
+    ♡ I noticed my greenhouse is currently producting 75x MORE o2 than my crew of 30  mean and this is absolutely not right, it doesn't make any sense so I need to fix this

     ♡ the math for zone info:
     structural: 0.022 kPa/m²/sol × 90 m²  = 1.98 kPa/sol